arc360alt/ArcGPT/README.md

 ![gaming](https://github.com/user-attachments/assets/9d3fcb69-5b34-43cb-a32a-6432d1d58872)
 # ArcBot, An easy-to-use AI bot made in penguin mod using all of the modern and new AI models
-## If you are having problems like "ArcGPT: Network was not OK: 500" try flipping around models until you get a proper response, some models don't work all the time. (more troubleshooting methods are in the app)
+## If you have issues, check the new [FAQ](https://arc360alt.github.io/ArcGPT/faq.html) with a bunch of fixes to some current issues. ([https://arc360alt.github.io/ArcGPT/faq.html](https://arc360alt.github.io/ArcGPT/faq.html))
 # Choose Your Device:

 <a href="https://arc360alt.github.io/ArcGPT/ArcGPT4o.html">